panopticoncentral/notes-on-cps/building.md

 The result of a build is contained in a `IBuildResult`.

+# Deploying and Publishing

+Projects that want to suport deploy and publish actions can export `IDeployProvider` and `IPublishProvider` at the `ConfiguredProject` level.

 # Up-to-date Checking

 A project system can export a `IBuildUpToDateCheckProvider` interface, which is tied to an instance of a `ConfiguredProject`.
 The interface will them be called to determine whether a project is known to be up-to-date and the build can be skipped.